jambox/genesis-easy-columns/readme.txt

 == Changelog ==

+= 1.3.1 =
+Removed filter to disable wpautop.
+Plugin will now strip all added <p>, <br>, etc.

+= 1.3.1 =
+Updated plugin info.

 = 1.3 =
-Fixed bug that was adding <p> tags and line breaks to forms.
+Fixed bug that was adding p tags and line breaks to forms.

 = 1.2 =
 Allows nested shortcodes